Food Scrap Recycling

 Where do I get a counter-top pail and bin?

-The City of Rye is offering Starter Kits to residents for purchase by check or online [include link] at the Disbrow Department of Works Center office, 141 Oakland Beach Avenue.
+The City of Rye is offering FSR Starter Kits to residents for purchase by check at the Disbrow Department of Works Center office, 141 Oakland Beach Avenue.
 Total cost of the Starter Kit is $20 and includes one 2-gallon counter-top pail, one 6-gallon home storage & transportation bin, and one roll of 25 compostable bags for your pail.
 Additional compostable bin liners and supplies are also available for purchase from DPW.

 Am I required to use the countertop pail being offered by City of Rye?